MicrosoftDocs/learn/learn-pr/wwl-data-ai/fundamentals-generative-ai/includes/6-copilots.md

 ![Screenshot of Edge copilot.](../media/Edge-copilot.png)

 ## Tying it all together
-It is helpful to think of how the creation of a language model is related the process of creating an application that consumers use.
-When we discuss large language models we can think of this process:
+It is helpful to think of how the creation of a language model is related the process of creating a copilot application.
+We can think of this process:

 - A large amount of data is used to train a large language model
 - The model that is ready to return responses is known as pre-trained.
 Pre-trained models are also known as base or foundation models.